 6. Ocean Beach

-Located immediately to the south of Mission Beach, you’ll find the neighbourhood of Ocean Beach.
-Compared to the previous destination, what’s on offer here is a much quieter, more residential destination, ideal for beach lovers seeking a quieter stretch of beach, where they can spend their days lazing on the sand and soaking up the rays.
+Located immediately to the south of Mission Beach, you’ll find Ocean Beach.
+This area is ideal for beach lovers seeking a quieter stretch of beach, where they can spend their days lazing on the sand and soaking up the rays.

-The one activity you may find a lot of taking place on the beach here is surfing, as it’s been a popular spot for it for years.
-This has also helped to develop a very hippie feel to parts of the areas, with diners and vegan outlets offering opportunities for people interested in that way of living.
+Surfing is a a popular in this area, adding a hippie feel to parts of the areas, with diners and vegan outlets offering opportunities for people interested in that way of living.

-A selection of establishments that includes bars, restaurants, coffee houses, head shops, tattoo and piercing parlours, bike and surf shops, and even an international youth hostel ensure that there will always be plenty for you to do in the area, even without any of the huge companies you would normally expect to find.
+A selection of establishments that includes bars, restaurants, coffee houses, head shops, tattoo and piercing parlours, bike and surf shops, and even an international youth hostel ensure that there will always be plenty for you to do in the area.

 Every Wednesday afternoon they even close off two blocks to host a massive farmers market, while the largest concrete pier in the world stretches out into the ocean just a few feet away.